elima123/cnn_itesm/README.md

 ## Discussion

 The baseline model became increasingly usable throughout the training iterations.
-However, the final model was not sufficiently competitive because the achieved F1-score remained relatively modest after the Specificity was fixed.
+However, the final model was not sufficiently competitive because the achieved F1-score remained relatively modest after improvements in specificity were achieved.

 Although the dataset used for this project was suitable for experimentation and rapid prototyping due to its lightweight size (fewer than 200 images), it represents a limitation.
 Larger datasets are available on Kaggle, many containing over 2,000 images with greater variability in patient characteristics.
 Using a larger dataset would likely have improved the model's ability to generalize and reduced the risk of overfitting.